 The Knee is the largest joint in the body and is central to nearly every routine activity.
 Three bones form the knee joint.
-The lower end of the thighbone (Femur), the upper end of the shinbone (tibia), and knee cap (Patella).
-Thick tough tissue bands are called Ligaments connect the bone and stabilize the joint.
-A smooth shiny, plastic like lining called cartilage covers the end of the bones and prevents them from rubbing against each other, allowing for flexible and frictionless movement.
+The lower end of the thighbone (Femur), the upper end of the shinbone (tibia), and the knee cap (Patella).
+Thick tough tissue bands called Ligaments connect the bone and stabilize the joint.
+A smooth shiny, plastic-like lining called cartilage covers the end of the bones and prevents them from rubbing against each other, allowing for flexible and frictionless movement.
 Cartilage also serves as a shock absorber, cushioning the bones, from the forces between them.
-A soft tissue called synovium lies the joint and produces a lubricating fluid that reduces friction and wear.
+A soft tissue called synovium lines on the joint and produces a lubricating fluid that reduces friction and wears.

 Arthritis – The leading cause of knee pain

-- Non-operative treatment such as steroidal and non-steroidal anti-inflammatory drugs, physical therapy, and alternative medicine and cortisone injections may effectively relieve pain and restore mobility however, increasingly severe pain and disability requires “Knee Resurfacing Surgery”.
+- Non-operative treatment such as steroidal and non-steroidal anti-inflammatory drugs, physical therapy, alternative medicine and cortisone injections may effectively relieve pain and restore mobility however, increasingly severe pain and disability require “Knee Resurfacing Surgery”.

 Osteoarthritis is degenerative, meaning it only gets worse.
 Therefore, it is critical to treat as quickly and effectively as possible.

-Medication, injection, water therapy (ice/hot packs), physical therapy and other conservative methods can help manage pain and stiffness associated to Osteoarthritis.
+Medication, injection, water therapy (ice/hot packs), physical therapy and other conservative methods can help manage pain and stiffness associated with Osteoarthritis.

 Knee replacement surgery is a viable option that alleviates pain and improves mobility, by replacing damaged bone and cartilage.
 Choosing an ideal knee replacement is essential to getting back to the activities you do. love that much sooner.

 - Freedom and confidence to do everyday activities, including walking and climbing stairs.